 Inconsistent treatment of items.
 Partners must generally treat partnership items the same way on their individual tax returns as they are treated on the partnership return.
 If a partner treats an item differently on his or her individual return, the IRS can immediately assess and collect any tax and penalties that result from adjusting the item to make it consistent with the partnership return.
-However, this rule will not apply if a partner identifies the different treatment by filing Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), with his or her return.
+However, except for partners in an electing large partnership, this rule will not apply if a partner identifies the different treatment by filing Form 8082, Notice of Inconsistent Treatment or Administrative Adjustment Request (AAR), with his or her return.